scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/adding_a_storage_location.rst

 ingest out-of-band updates from NFS mounts.
-AWS metadata is ingested in an initial setup, then changes are mapped via a regularly scheduled cron job. |product| develops its own namespace for the Amazon bucket and can perform metadata-\ related tasks (CRR, metadata search, lifecycle management, etc.) on targets in the AWS bucket using this namespace.
+AWS metadata is ingested in an initial setup, then changes are mapped via a regularly scheduled cron job. |product| develops its own namespace for the Amazon bucket and can perform metadata-related tasks (CRR, metadata search, lifecycle management, etc.) on targets in the AWS bucket using this namespace.

 Transient Sources